CuriousFauna/Cryptobiota_Climate_Change/README.md

 Sequences were processed through the JAMP pipeline - https://github.com/VascoElbrecht/JAMP.
 See manuscript supplement for details.

-The JAMP pipeline output is the 3_Raw_MOTU_Table.csv file located in the Data Folder.
+The JAMP pipeline output is the "Raw_MOTU_Table.csv" file located in the Data Folder.

 ## Data and R Code